 Physical fitness is the key to keeping your brain young.
-This is according to a new study that looked at brain activity in people as they age.
+This is according to studies that looked at brain activity in people as they age.

 Studies show that over time our minds also become less flexible and nimble.
 We lose the ability to process new information or switch between mental tasks quickly — and now we know why.

-A recent study examined nearly 100 individual studies on exercise and brain function and discovered exercising an average of 52 hours over six months are "associated with improved cognitive performance in older adults with and without cognitive impairment."
+A study published in the journal Neurology Clinical Practice examined nearly 100 individual studies on exercise and brain function and discovered exercising an average of 52 hours over six months are "associated with improved cognitive performance in older adults with and without cognitive impairment."
 The type of exercises that are beneficial include aerobic, strength-training and mind-body.

 Young vs. old